pip-services/pip-services-docs/content/en/toolkit_api/golang/components/connect/connection_params.md

 - **config**: [*config.ConfigParams](../../../commons/config/config_params) - ConnectionParams, containing a section named "connection(s)".
 - **returns**: [][*ConnectionParams]() - generated ConnectionParams object.

+#### NewConnectionParamsFromMaps
+NewConnectionParamsFromMaps static method for creating a StringValueMap using the maps passed as parameters.

+> NewConnectionParamsFromMaps(maps ...map[string]string) *ConnectionParams

+- **maps**: ...map[string]string - the maps passed to this method to create a StringValueMap with.

 #### NewConnectionParamsFromString
 Creates a new ConnectionParams object filled with key-value pairs serialized as a string.